hemandee/awslatency/README.md

 # awslatency
-Displays Latency to AWS Regions
+Simple Web Page that displays the latency from your browser to AWS Regions